Bärenreiter

-Since 1951, the company's focus has been on the New Complete Editions series for various composers.
+Since 1951, Bärenreiter has expanded its production through acquisitions and the creation of subsidiaries.
+From this time, the company's focus has been on the New Complete Editions series for various composers.
 These are urtext editions, and cover the entire work of the selected composer.
 Series include: J. S. Bach (the Neue Bach-Ausgabe, a joint project with the Deutscher Verlag für Musik), Berlioz, Fauré, Gluck, Handel, Janáček, Mozart (Neue Mozart-Ausgabe), Rossini, Saint-Saëns, Schubert (New Schubert Edition), Telemann and others.

 Amateur theater

 For decades, Bärenreiter published hundreds of titles for community theaters, schools, and church groups.
 The selection numbered 333 plays in 1959.
 The initiative was closely connected to the editor and dramatist Rudolf Mirbt.